syrilster/DesignPatterns/DesignPrinciples/SOLID/SingleResponsibility/README.md

 ## Single-responsiblity principle

-A class should have one and only one reason to change. i.e don't have more tha one core functionality.
+A class should have one and only one reason to change. i.e don't have more than one core functionality.

 In the below picture, SRP can be used effectively: